University College for Academic Success Scholars

-On Sunday October 14, 2012 University College recognized and honored the very best in our last year’s freshman class - those students who have excelled both in and out of the classroom while in their first year of college, surely one of the most challenging and changing times of their lives.
+On Sunday October 14, 2012 University College for Academic Success recognized and honored the very best in our last year’s freshman class - those students who have excelled both in and out of the classroom while in their first year of college, surely one of the most challenging and changing times of their lives.
 Scholars are chosen by first being identified by their high academic achievement.
 We invited the top students who have grades exceeding 3.94 to tell us about their involvement at the university, in their community, and in their disciplines.
 Based on these criteria, the top ten winners were selected.
 Recipients receive a recognition certificate along with a gift of $500.00 from an anonymous donor.

 is from Portsmouth RI, majoring in animal science and technology, with the hope of one day becoming a veterinarian.
 Nicole has been passionate about animals her whole life and works hard to share that passion with other students through her work with the animal and veterinary science club.
 She provides information sessions about how to best plan for going on to vet school, she helps to plan trips to farms and zoos, and she participates in competitions that include animal science quiz bowls and livestock judging.
 In addition, Nicole is a RAM, a resident academic mentor for first year students in the college of environment and life science's living learning community in Browning Hall.
 As a ram, she helps freshmen with their own transition to college, both in and out of the classroom, and does things such as providing newsletters and information sessions to the learning community, and also creating fun and academic programs for other CELS majors.
 Nicole is a Teaching Assistant for the animal vet science general education class, which includes helping to grade papers and run labs at the farm.
 Finally she has been a vet assistant since high school and a volunteer at the animal shelter − with no doubt Nicole will one day be a veterinarian, realizing her life goals.